Regulatory RNAs in Clostridia

 M. Monot, I. Martin-Verstraete, B. Dupuy (Institut Pasteur, Paris)

-F. Barbut (Nat Ref Lab for CD, Saint Antoine Hospital, Paris)
+F. Barbut, J. Aures (Nat Ref Lab for CD, Saint Antoine Hospital, Paris)

 D. Gauguier (INSERM, Paris)